Skip to content

 var evenNumbers = numbers.where((number) => number.isEven);

-// string interpolation
+// String interpolation

 print('Hello, $name!
-You are ${year - birth} years old.';)
+You are ${year - birth} years old.');

-// ternary operator (short if/else)
+// Ternary operator (short form of if/else)

-var visibility = isPublic ? 'public' : 'private';
+var visibility = isPublic ? 'public' : 'private'; // If isPublic is true, visibility will be 'public', else 'private'

-int sumUpToFive(int a, [int? b, String title = '']) {...}
+int sumUpToFive(int a, [int? b, String title = '']) {

-void enableFlags({bool? bold, bool? hidden}) {...}
+void enableFlags({bool? bold, bool? hidden}) {

 enableFlags(bold: true, hidden: false);